corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/auth-service.md

   * Defaults to "--verbose"

-### Install using the .jar file
+### Install using the JAR file

 1. Add the file `accounts-application.jar` to your CENM working directory.
 2. Configure the Auth service using the command line.

 ### Prepare for configuration

-Before you can configure the Auth service, you need to prepare SSL certificates, create signing keys and add your baseline permissions `.jar` file so that new permissions can be added to the Auth service.
+Before you can configure the Auth service, you need to prepare SSL certificates, create signing keys and add your baseline permissions JAR file so that new permissions can be added to the Auth service.

 To do this: